 Group Axe Workshop

-In this workshop you will use hand techniques to make camp or throwing axe with a head weight of about 1.5lbs, and a 14.5'' handle.
+In this workshop you will use hand techniques to make a camp axe with a 1.5lb head and 14'' handle.

-The class proceed as follows, with each step will first be demonstrated.
+The class will proceed as follows, with each step first being demonstrated.

 - Work in pairs as a striker and director to forge your axe